DavidVentura/blog/blog/raw/kube-proxy-without-k8s/POST.md

 In `ip_vs_conn_new`, we get an [ip\_vs\_conn\_param](), a destination address ([nf\_inet\_addr]()) and a destination port

-Let's also hook into it and see what we get
+Let's hook into it and see what we get

 ```rust
 pub struct IpvsParam {